ChristianTremblay/BAC0/doc/source/controller.rst

-How to connect to a device and interact with points
+How to define a device and interact with points
 ===================================================
 Define a controller
 ----------------------------------------

 Once the bacnet variable is created, you can define devices.